Bl4ckL10n/BlackLion.QRStore/README.md

 Max Almonte [@maxalmonte14](https://twitter.com/maxalmonte14)

+## Acknowledgments

+Thanks to Edwin Marte [@em-torres](https://github.com/em-torres) for creating the logo.

 ## License

-This project is licensed under the GPL v3 License - see the LICENSE.md file for details
+This project is licensed under the GPL v3 License - see the LICENSE.md file for details.